Gargee-srivastava/FAKE-NEWS-DETECTION-SYSTEM/README.md

 List all Future Works

+- [ ] Analyze the video content more accurately to detect morphed or fake videos
 - [ ] Implement XLNET, GPT-2, Roberta, Universal Sentence Encoder
 - [ ] Text to Speech
 - [ ] Regional Languages support in the Bot